icerpc/icerpc-docs/pages/slice/index.md

 ## Introduction to Slice

+IceRPC provides everything you need to make RPCs.
+When you use only IceRPC's core API, the payload of your requests and responses are streams of bytes, and you need to manually encode and decode any typed data (such as strings and integers) in these streams.
+This is doable but tedious.
+Fortunately we have a
+solution: Slice.

-Slice is a completely revised Interface Definition Language, [IDL], designed for RPCs.
+Slice is a completely revised Interface Definition Language, [IDL], and serialization format designed for RPCs.
 It allows you to define a "contract" in a programming language neutral way.
 Slice can be used with any RPC framework, or with no RPC framework at all; in particular, Slice does not depend on IceRPC.

 Nevertheless, Slice and IceRPC play well together and are designed to be used together.
 It specifies the syntax and semantics for RPCs but leaves the actual implementation of this RPC support to external integrations.

 #### Example